arangodb/docs/3.7/graphs-satellite-graphs-management.md

 sharding and replication properties.
 The properties `distributeShardsLike`, `replicationFactor` and `numberOfShards` will be set automatically.
 The format of the relations is identical.
-The only difference is that all collections used within the relations to create a new SatelliteGraph must fit the collection rules of the Satellite.
+The only difference is that all collections used within the relations to create a new SatelliteGraph must fit the [collection rules](graphs-satellite-graphs-details.html#the-initial-collection) of the SatelliteGraph.
 Using the SatelliteGraph module to create the Graph collections, will take care of the correct collection properties.

 `graph_module._create(graphName, edgeDefinitions, orphanCollections)`